User Tools

 Timing

 The work you do to learn in this course is the work that is needed for your assessment.
 You will have the chance for feedback on a portion of your draft work during the term from your assigned tutor.
+This most often happens during scheduled tutorial meetings, and is a good reason to attend tutorials!

-Submission Components and Template
+Submission Components and Format

 Your portfolio comes in three parts (follow the links to learn more):